Indian Uprising of 1763

 Native American tribesmen gaze down upon Fort Pitt in May 1763.

-Information about the war filtered slowly east to the British High Command.
-Once the scope of the situation was realized, the British acted swiftly.
 The only hope for rescuing the trapped settlers and soldiers was a relief column, consisting of elements of the 77th and 42nd Highland Regiments, along with the 60th Royal Americans.
 This force was led by the redoubtable Colonel Henry Bouquet, a Swiss-born professional soldier.
-His orders were to march west to Fort Pitt, then proceed north and west to re-estabish the fallen forts.
+His orders were to march west to Fort Pitt, then proceed north and west to reacquire the fallen forts.

 The expedition left Carlisle, Pennsylvania, on July 18, 1763.
 The Indians were aware of Bouquet's force marching west along the Forbes Road and dispatched a strong contingent of warriors to intercept them.
 On August 5, the advancing column was ambushed near Bushy Run Station, a small stronghold just southeast of Pittsborough.
 The location where the British put up their defense was known as Edge Hill.